lit/lit/dev-docs/design/how-lit-html-works.md

 This results in the DOM updating with a green underlined number one, and the event listener is swapped with the new listener.

+If any of the values being set remain the same (by triple equal check), Lit will not do any DOM operations.

 # Future work

 lit-html is fast, but what if it could be faster!?